 The crocodile skink is a small amphibian with small keeled scales similar to a crocodile (thus their common name) that range in color from dark brown to black.
 It has red or orange rings around its eyes, but its eyes are black and not actually red.

 While red-eyed crocodile skinks are not difficult to take care of due to how timid they are, they are a little more difficult than other lizards such as bearded dragons.

 You’ll need to prepare proper housing before bringing your new pet reptile home.
 This should be an artificial habitat that mimics its natural habitat as closely as possible.

-The recommended size for their enclosure is at least 20 gallons, with secure locks on the top to keep your skink inside.
+The recommended red eyed crocodile skink tank size is at least 20 gallons, with secure locks on the top to keep your skink inside.
 Escape is most likely not a big threat due to how much crocodile skinks like to remain hidden, but that’s a double-edged sword.
 If yours does get out of its enclosure, good luck trying to find it.